signmotion/pure_dart_ui/README.md

 Classes from `dart.ui` that run on pure Dart.
 Eliminates the error _"Dart library 'dart:ui' is not available on this platform"_.
-Feel free to use it in your awesome project.
+Feel free to use it in your awesome project or to quickly run a 3rd-party package with Flutter dependencies on the server side or CLI.

 | Android | iOS | Linux | MacOS | Web | Windows |              |
 | :-----: | :-: | :---: | :---: | :-: | :-----: | :----------- |